garywill/multiBootUDisk/README.md

 # Multi boot Udisk

 Make a multi boot udisk on Linux.

 Can boot windows/linux.

 Can boot from a .iso file, in this case no need extracting to udisk.

+Still able to use this udisk space as general storage.

 ## How it work
 `syslinux` as udisk's legacy bios boot.